Yes if you hold certain passports you are eligible to get on arrival visa.

 The process of getting a Dubai on arrival visa is very easy:

-There are no fees for the 30-day, 90-day and 180-day on arrival visas.
-The fee for a 14-day on arrival visa is 120 AED.
+There are no fees for the 30-day, 90-day and 180-day on-arrival visas but a fee of 120 AED for a 14-day on-arrival visa.

 Yes, you can get a paid Dubai visa on arrival if you hold a valid US visa.